 Leaving a jug of water by the bed or even in the fridge for long periods can be a big no-no. After a while, the chlorine dissipates so algae can begin to grow.
 Plastic water bottles can also be problematic if they're left for weeks, as small amounts of plastic leaches into the water.

-If you want chilled water, use a BIBO water bar where the unique ultraviolet purification system and multi-stage, carbon filter has removed chlorine, lead and bacteria.
+If you want chilled water, use a BIBO water bar where the unique ultraviolet purification system and multi-stage, carbon filter has removed 99% of chlorine, lead and bacteria.

 Garbage disposal units are a convenient way to blitz uneaten food, but they're also prone to massive build ups of germs - mainly because we can’t actually see the dirt and sludge ourselves.